-Skyline has four Community Advisors (CAs) who engage resident in establishing active living and learning environments where each individual is invested in promoting the success and safety of all members of the community.
-The CAs create and execute programs, address student concerns, and support the community when issues arise.
+Skyline has four community advisors (CAs) who engage residents in establishing active living and learning environments where each individual is invested in promoting the success and safety of all members of the community.
+The CAs create and execute programs, address student concerns and support the community when issues arise.

-East and Skyline have one Area Coordinator (AC), a live-in full time professional staff member with an advanced degree, and one Assistant Area Coordinator (AAC), a graduate student staff member who is in pursuit of an advanced degree.
+East and Skyline have one area coordinator (AC), a live-in full-time professional staff member with an advanced degree, and one assistant area coordinator (AAC), a graduate student staff member pursuing an advanced degree.
 The AC and AAC supervise the CAs, manage the residence halls and hold regular office hours in the community office.

-Skyline contains a mix of single and double rooms which house 164 students.
+Skyline contains a mix of single and double rooms for 164 students.
 All rooms within Skyline are gender neutral.

-Skyline contains both single sex and mixed gender rooms.
+Skyline contains both single-sex and mixed-gender rooms.
 The halls are traditional style, consisting of single and double rooms.
-The singles range between 120 and 140 square feet, and the doubles are approximately 200 square feet.
+The singles range from 120 to 140 square feet, and the doubles are approximately 200 square feet.